You are welcome. Since my husband's passing I'd gotten behind in my movie and book reviews. But if you stick…

-John Ronald Reuel Tolkien was reading an old Saxon poem “The Crist of Cynewulf” when a phrase leapt off the page.
+John Ronald Reuel Tolkien was reading an old Saxon poem “The Crist of Cynewulf” when a phrase leaped off the page.
 “Hail Earendel brightest of angels, over Middle Earth sent to men.”
 Middle Earth is an ancient expression for our world which lies between Heaven and Hell.
 For years he studied languages, inventing his own and making up stories set in a mythical past.
 Eventually, he combined all this material into a world called Middle Earth.

 All writers write from within their own worldview.
 Tolkien wrote from his viewpoint as a Christian.
-This does not mean his stories are fronts for evangelism or simple allegories where such-and-such character stands in for a biblical character.
+This does not mean his stories are fronts for evangelism or simple allegories where the such-and-such character stands in for a biblical character.
 Tolkien’s world is more complex than that.
 Yet we see in On Fairy Stories how his Christian faith relates to his writing, with the term Eucatastrophe: Christianity also appears in the ideas and symbols of his famous trilogy, The Lord of the Rings.

-Tolkien said, “The gospels contain a fairy-story, or a story of a larger kind which embraces all the essences of fairy-stories.”
-The essence of the gospel and of fairy-tales is a surprising, hopeful turn in all man’s despair and sorrow.
+Tolkien said, “The gospels contain a fairy story or a story of a larger kind which embraces all the essences of fairy stories.”
+The essence of the gospel and of fairy tales is a surprising, hopeful turn in all man’s despair and sorrow.
 Joy is the result, a brief glimpse of intense delight springing out of unexpected good news.

-When his good creatures think about good and evil, predestination, history, freewill and grace, mercy, providence, judgment and redemption, they follow their maker’s Christian mind.
+When his good creatures think about good and evil, predestination, history, free will and grace, mercy, providence, judgment, and redemption, they follow their maker’s Christian mind.
 For instance, when an elf says, “But whereas the light perceives the very heart of darkness, its own secret has not been discovered,” he echoes the Apostle John who said, “The light shines in the darkness, but the darkness has not understood it.”
 (John 1:5).